 Each of these classifications is represented by a HAZMAT warning label.
 The Department of Transportation (DOT) is in charge of these categories because they oversee how hazardous materials can be collected and transported throughout the country.
-Without these designations and safety regulations, it would be far too easy for dangerous materials to threaten people and the environment.

 What are the Different HAZMAT Protection Levels?